jurizzarc/creative-coding/shape-pattern/main-exercises/wrapping-paper-final/README.md

 ---

-Samples of weave patterns are in the *samples* folder.
+Samples of weave patterns are in the *samples* folder. -->

+# Wrapping Paper (Final)
+Project - 24 Nov 2020

+For our first assignment, we created a wrapping paper pattern using the p5.js library that will be printed out on an A3 sheet of paper.
+The pattern I made was inspired by the basic types of weaving patterns: plain, twill, and satin.